-The Cotgrave Masterplan is a significant project which demonstrates the Council's commitment to developing the community and provides affordable housing.
-The Council has been successful in leveraging external funding for both Bridgford Hall and the 'Growth Deal' for employment and housing sites alongside the A46.
-Negotiations have been ongoing with regards to the Abbey Road disposal and the development of the depot site and these are anticipated to be concluded in the summer of 2020.
-This will result in 76 new homes, with at least 30% affordable housing in accordance with the environmentally sustainable design code and Masterplan.
+The Abbey Road disposal and the development of the depot site continues (progress was reported to the Growth and Development Scrutiny Group, January 2021).
+This will result in 71 new homes, with at least 30% (23 properties) affordable housing in accordance with the environmentally sustainable design code and Masterplan.
 These are indicative of the Council's commitment to support housing, business growth and the environment.